discus-ucm/github.io/README.md

 # github.io
-Data science and soft computing for social analytics and decision aid Reserach Group
+Data science and soft computing for social analytics and decision aid Research Group